 As the muscles are deep within the body, high doses of light must be applied to the skin in order for a reasonable dose to reach the actual muscle tissue.
 If a less specific lighting technology such as heat lamps, ‘infrared bulbs’, incandescents and other broad spectrum lights are used for the same purpose, a truly ridiculous amount of energy would have to be applied to skin to ensure the muscles receive a good dose, resulting in severe overexposure.
 Using these types of lights at a range that gives a good power density of the penetrative 700-850nm wavelengths would also burn the skin almost immediately.

-- Light therapy helps muscles in a variety of ways
+- Light therapy is studied for muscles in a variety of ways

 - Exercise recovery, injury recovery, muscle strength/endurance, hypertrophy, pain reduction and more.

-- Red and near-infrared light (600 – 900nm wavelengths) works on muscle cells and muscle stem cells by improving energy production, reducing inflammation and speeding healing.
+- Red and near-infrared light (600 – 900nm wavelengths) are studied for and may help muscle cells and muscle stem cells by potentially improving energy production, reducing inflammation and speeding healing.

-- Near-infrared (at 760-830nm wavelengths) is the most effective range, due to the superior penetration.
+- Near-infrared (at 740-830nm wavelengths) is the most penetrative range into biological tissue.

-- Still requires a high power density of light (200mW/cm² or more) to achieve the penetration in bigger muscles.
+- In theory requires a high power density of light (200mW/cm² or more) to achieve the penetration in bigger muscles.

 - LEDs and lasers are the only currently viable, studied devices.
 Heat lamp light does not penetrate to muscles in sufficient density.

-- Light therapy is best used BEFORE exercise to maximise results, rather than after, according to current information.
+- Light therapy seems best used BEFORE exercise to maximise results, rather than after, according to current information.

 - Low-level laser (light) therapy (LLLT) on muscle tissue: performance, fatigue and repair benefited by the power of light.
 Cleber Ferraresi et al. 2012